JasonKSLoh/GenericQr/README.md

 ### Contact Us

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.

+## Source Code
+The source code for this app is available on my Github.
+Check the link at the top of the page.